 - High speed impact crashes -higher than i-size (R447/R129) regulations

 - Very short breaking distances = high impact forces

 - Extremely sensitive measuring sensors-especially on the neck

 The test is voluntary, meaning no car seat is required to take it.
 Instead, car seat manufacturers opt into the test, to prove their seats are some of the safest on the market, even safer than i-size.
 Given the extremely strict and vigorous test circumstances, only a few seats have passed the Plus Test.
 The list currently stands at 14 seats.
 Below are some of our favourites and a little more information on them.

 The Britax Romer Max Way is suitable from 9-25kg and is a small and compact seat, perfect for fitting in even the smallest of cars.
 The belted installation makes it easy to fit in any vehicle and is supported by the tether straps for extra stability.
 It includes a foot prop to avoid rotation.

 Both the new and old versions of the Axkid Minikid passed the Plus Test.
 This compact seat is suitable from birth to 6 years (0-25kg) and rear faces throughout.
-Axkid is a Swedish brand that has championed Extended Rear facing since their conception.
+Axkid is a Swedish brand that has championed Extended Rear-Facing since its conception.
 The Minikid uses belted installation, supported by tether straps and a foot prop.
 The 2018 version features a comfier seat and improved Side Impact Protection.

 Using the Plus Test is a great way to know which seats are really as safe as they say they are.
 They are thoroughly put through their paces to test their mettle.
 If you wish to rear face your child for longer, then the seats above are a safe bet.
 Ideally, it is best to start your child in an infant carrier, as these are designed to best suit your baby's needs at an early age.
 When ready, move your little one into a rear facing seat like the ones mentioned, that also offer Side Impact Protection.